JJWilson1991/CDVGA_Project_JJW/README.md

 Run the file “CDV19”, this will load and clean the raw data and save the processed data into the “data/processed_data folder”.

 2.	code -> analysis_code
-Run the files; “CDV19_Exploration”, ”NewMapping”, ”Spatial_Analysis_19”, and ”Time_Series19”.
+Sequentially run the files; “CDV19_Exploration” -> ”NewMapping” -> ”Spatial_Analysis_19” -> ”Time_Series19”.
 These will reproduce the analyses conducted in the project and save the various results figures into the “results” folder.

 3.	products -> manuscript
 Run the file “CDV_Manuscript_19.rmd” to reproduce the manuscript as a Word document.
 Run the “Supplemental_Materials_19.rmd” file to reproduce the supplemental figures not included in the main manuscript.